Precisely determining photon-number in real-time: TES Signal and Analysis

+The top of Figure~\ref{fig:traces_and_measures} shows 200 detection events for a weak coherent pulse at 820~nm, registered using our hardware processor.
+After a detection is performed, a sharp rise is observed in the TES output, followed by an exponential-like decay whose constant will depend on the thin film properties~\cite{calkins_faster_2011, lolli_characterization_2013}.
+The sharp rises are of the order of hundreds of nanoseconds, and the decay time varies from 2 to 8~$\mu$s, depending on the energy of the absorbed photon wavepacket.
+The higher the number of photons in a detection event, the longer it takes for the detector to cool down to its operating temperature $T_0$.

-Figure \ref{fig:traces_and_measures}c highlights the input parameters used to register a valid detection event, and the key characteristics subsequently recorded (see S2 in Supplementary Material for additional characteristics).
-The user sets: a detection baseline (solid black line) as the reference level with respect to height measurements---typically this is above the noise floor evident in the tail of the curves in Fig.\ref{fig:traces_and_measures}b; a height threshold (blue-dashed line); and a slope threshold (not shown).
-To be considered a valid detection event, a TES pulse needs to have both height and slope higher than their respective thresholds.
-Only when this condition is met are the event packets---structures that gather all the information about the measurements realised---created and recorded.
-Our processor contains a built-in multi-channel analyser that can display information about the TES pulses in real time, allowing the user to analyse the noise levels appropriately and set the threshold parameters (see Methods).
-By only storing the pulse characteristics instead of the entire pulse, we reduced 40 times the amount of data transferred and stored.
+The bottom of Figure~\ref{fig:traces_and_measures} highlights the input parameters used to register a valid detection event and the key characteristics subsequently recorded (see Appendix~\ref{appendix:fpga} for additional characteristics).
+The user sets: a detection baseline (solid black line) as the reference level with respect to the height measurements; the height threshold (blue-dashed line); and the slope threshold (see Figure~\ref{fig:fpga_with_all} in Appendix~\ref{appendix:fpga} for further details).
+To be considered a valid detection event, a TES pulse must have both height and slope higher than their respective thresholds.
+Only when this condition is met are the event packets---structures that gather all the information about the measurements---created and recorded.